Aeron/fish-functions/README.md

-    bottom      Opens the bottom config in the $EDITOR fish        Opens the Fish config in the $EDITOR lsd         Opens the lsd config in the $EDITOR rtx         Opens the rtx config in the $EDITOR starship    Opens the Starship config in the $EDITOR
+    bottom      Opens the bottom config in the $EDITOR fish        Opens the Fish config in the $EDITOR lsd         Opens the lsd config in the $EDITOR rtx/mise    Opens the mise-en-place (former rtx) config in the $EDITOR starship    Opens the Starship config in the $EDITOR

 Parameters: